-12. Encourage the creation of a complete architecture for the National Space Weather Program that would coordinate joint research, commercial, and operational space weather observations and define agency roles for producing, distributing, and forecasting space weather products.
-In addition the SWMI panel encourages all agencies to foster interactions between the research and operational communities and to identify funding for maintaining a healthy research-to-operations/operations-to-research program.
+12. Encourage the creation of a complete architecture for the nation's Space Weather Program that would coordinate joint research, commercial, and operational space weather observations and define agency roles for producing, distributing, and forecasting space weather products.
+In addition all agencies are encouraged to foster interactions between the research and operational communities and identify funding for maintaining a healthy Research-to-Operations/Operations-to-Research program.